 Science is a diverse and fascinating subject that continues to raise as many questions as it answers.
 Broken simply into its three main disciplines:

 - Biology is the study of living organisms, their anatomy and behaviour.

 - Chemistry the study of the substances that make up our world, how they are made up, why they behave as they do and their reaction when combined with other substances.

 - Physics is the understanding of how things work and their movement through space and time.

-In preparation for Cambridge I.G.C.S.E., students will all study Physical Science, which gives a solid grounding in Physics and Chemistry.
-Biology is studied as a separate subject.
-For those students wishing to write Physics and Chemistry separately they can do so.
+In preparation for IGCSE, students will all study Physical Science, which gives a solid grounding in Physics and Chemistry, Biology is studied as a separate subject.
+Students wishing to write Physics and Chemistry separately are able to do so.

 With a strong and dedicated science department of nine teachers, including a published author and licensed chemist, and two highly experienced laboratory technicians, we produce not only quality results, but also individuals who are confident in applying their knowledge and principles in every-day life.

 The wealth of career opportunities available in the travel industry in Zimbabwe and abroad make this a popular subject choice.
 This subject offers an in-depth analysis of the multiple facets of the travel industry from a global perspective and paves the way for a future in the colourful and diverse field of Hospitality.
 This dynamic subject is perfect for the modern women looking for a career in an ever changing world.